openvinotoolkit/open_model_zoo/models/public/mobilenet-v3-large-1.0-224-tf/mobilenet-v3-large-1.0-224-tf.md

 ### Original Model

 Probabilities for all dataset classes (0 class is background).
 Probabilities are represented in logits format.
-Name: `MobilenetV3/Predictions/Softmax`.
+Name: `MobilenetV3/Predictions/Softmax`, shape: [1,1001], format: [BxC],
+    where:

+    - B - batch size
+    - C - vector of probabilities.

 ### Converted Model